 - (a) Purpose.
 The purpose of this Section is to: - i.
-Protect the right to free speech by the display of protected message(s) on a sign, while balancing this right against public

-- interests of preserving and protecting the public, health, safety and welfare within the Town; - ii.
+Protect the right to free speech by the display of protected message(s) on a sign, while balancing this right against public interests of preserving and protecting the public, health, safety and welfare within the Town; - ii.
 Reduce hazards that may be caused or worsened by driver, bicyclist, and pedestrian distraction caused by signs, especially those projecting along public rights-of-way or near roadway intersections; - iii.
-Promote the effectiveness of signs by preventing their over concentration, visual clutter, hazardous placement, deterioration, excessive size and number; - iv.
-Preserve and enhance the aesthetic and environmental values of the community, while at the same time providing adequate channels of communication to the public; - v.
-Increase the economic value of commercial areas through use of quality design; and - vi.
+Preserve and enhance the aesthetic and environmental values of the community, while at the same time providing adequate channels of communication to the public; and

+- iv.
 Regulate signs in in a content-neutral manner in accordance with the Town's policy and intent in a manner consistent with the U.S. and Colorado Constitutions, laws, and court decisions. - (b) Signs Not Regulated.
 This Section shall not apply to: - i.
 Signs of a duly constituted governmental body, required to be maintained by law or governmental order, rule or regulation, including without limitation traffic or similar regulatory devices, address numerals, legal notices, warnings at railroad crossings, and other instructional or regulatory signs concerning public health, safety and welfare provided, that the copy and size of the sign do not exceed the requirements of such law, order, rule or regulation. - ii.
 Decorations associated with any national, local, or religious holiday; provided, that such signs shall be displayed for not more than 60 days in any given year. - iii.
 Signs located inside a building at least four feet away from any window through which the sign could be viewed from outside the building. - (c) Prohibited Signs.
 The following signs shall be prohibited: - i.
 Signs attached to a tree or utility pole whether on public or private property. - ii.
 Signs located within a public right-of-way. - iii.
 Signs located in the vision clearance triangle or at any location where it may obstruct, impair, obscure, interfere with the view of, or be confused with, any traffic control sign, signal or device, or where it may interfere with, mislead or confuse traffic. - iv.
-Signs mounted on rooftops that project above the highest point of the roof line, parapet or fascia of the building. - v.
-Flashing signs, signs emitting sound, rotating or moving signs, animated signs, signs with moving lights or signs that create the illusion of movement, except a sign whereon the current time or
+Flashing signs, signs emitting sound, rotating or moving signs, animated signs, signs with moving lights or signs that create the illusion of movement, except a sign whereon the current time or temperature is shown by intermittent lighting shall not be deemed to be a flashing sign.
+A sign that changes copy or color no more than once every four hours shall not be considered a flashing or moving sign. - v.
+Riders or attachments to signs. - (d) General Requirements for All Signs - i.
+Unless otherwise provided for in this Section, signs may only be erected, altered, and maintained on the same lot as the permitted use(s) which the sign is appurtenant to. - ii.
+All signs shall be maintained and kept in good repair, including without limitation, the repair of glass, plastic or other sign face material that is missing, broken, damaged, or deteriorated; and the repair of any pole, frame support, or similar structure that is broken, damaged, or deteriorated. - (e) Number of Permitted Signs